Matt Foley

 Matt Foley is a fictional character from the sketch comedy program Saturday Night Live performed by Chris Farley.
-Foley is a motivational speaker who exhibits characteristics atypical of someone in that position: whereas motivational speakers are usually successful and charismatic, Foley is abrasive, clumsy, and down on his luck.
-The character was popular in its original run and went on to become one of Farley's best-known characters.
+Foley is a motivational speaker who exhibits characteristics atypical of someone in that position: whereas motivational speakers are usually successful and charismatic, Foley is abrasive, clumsy and down on his luck.
+The character's debut performance (May 8, 1993) has been called one of the best segments in SNL history.

 History

-The character's concept was first created by Bob Odenkirk.
+The character was conceived by Bob Odenkirk.
 Farley debuted the character during his tenure in The Second City comedy troupe prior to his joining the cast of Saturday Night Live.
-Farley named the character after one of his Marquette University rugby union teammates, who was an Army Chaplain and is now a Roman Catholic priest in the Chicago suburb of Arlington Heights.
+Farley named the character after one of his Marquette University rugby union teammates, an Army chaplain who became a Roman Catholic priest in the Chicago suburb of Arlington Heights.
 Reviewing the stage version of the sketch in 1990, the Chicago Reader wrote: